pippellia-btc/The-Problem-of-Spam/README.md

 Ideally, the Developer or the Client **should have no power to discard or hide messages**.
 The Client, however, should be able to _curate_ the experience it offers by applying rules of interactions and filters to all messages, in an _equal manner_.
 These filters can change the nature of the messages (e.g. length) but cannot choose specifically which one are allowed or not allowed.

-**Rule 2:** _Client can only apply filters that are equal for all, otherwise they can choose what messages or opinions are allowed or not allowed._
+**Rule 2:** _Clients can only apply filters that are equal for all, otherwise they can choose what messages or opinions are allowed or not allowed._

 One of such filters, a tool that was not, but is now present in the toolbox of developers, is money.
 That is really an equal filter, as the value of money lies in the intersection of each person’s subjective values.